michaelpatrickpurcell/prophecy/README.md

 These terms will be Capitalised when they appear in the text and _Italicised_ when they are first introduced.
 Occasionally, the rules described in one section will refer to rules described in another section.
 When this happens, the reference will consist of a [hyperlink](#prophecy) to the target section.
 The link text will be the title of the target section.

+## Materials
+To play the game, the players will need a few _Materials_ that they will use to take notes and generate random numbers.
+They will need:
+  - __Index Cards__ - Approximately fifty index cards should placed within easy reach of all players.
+  - __Sticky Notes__ -  Approximately one hundred sticky notes should placed within easy reach of all players.
+  - __Butcher Paper__	 One large sheet of butcher paper should be placed in the middle of the play area.
+A whiteboard set up where all players can see it can be used instead if desired.
+  - __Markers__ - Each player should have a marker that they can use to write on the index cards, sticky notes, and butcher paper.
+  - __Dice__ Approximately twelve six-sided dice should be placed within easy reach of all players.

 ## Mechanics
 _Mechanics_ are the systems that govern how players interact with the game.
 They provide a way for players to describe a fictional world by populating it with [Objects and Aspects](#objects-and-aspects), compose a story set in that world by describing [Scenes](#scenes), and determine how that story plays out by making [Checks](#checks).